andreacortellari/Sol-idarities/_posts/2012-01-01-Mezopotamya Ekspresi.md

 tags: []
 ---

 In 2012, İletişim Yayınları published 'Mezopotamya Ekspresi: Bir Tarih Yolculuğu' by Yılmaz Çetiner.
+The book is registered in [WorldCat](https://search.worldcat.org/title/841513332).

 | Cite this:   |